 Android OS is a mobile operating system designed for smartphones, tablets, smart TVs, smartwatches, and automotive systems.
 It is built on the Linux kernel and serves as an open-source platform, allowing developers to customize and distribute modified versions.
 The system supports multi-touch gestures, voice recognition, and background processing, making it a flexible solution for various Android devices.

-What Are Different Versions Of Android OS?
+What Are the Different Versions of Android OS?

 The different versions of the Android OS are Cupcake, Donut, Eclair, Froyo, Gingerbread, Honeycomb, Ice Cream Sandwich, Jelly Bean, KitKat, Lollipop, Marshmallow, Nougat, Oreo, Pie, Android 10, Android 11, Android 12, Android 13, Android 14, and the upcoming Android 15.